ErToto00/Mazzotta_RT1_Lab2/README.md

 ### `input_controller` (Python)
 A node that handles user input for controlling the robot.
 1.  **Input Logic**:
     Asking the user for a linear and angular velocity.
-The robot will move for 1 second.
+The robot will move for 1 s.
 2.  **Safety Monitoring**:
     It subscribes to the `/info` topic.
 If the distance to an obstacle is less than the threshold, it prevents the robot from moving or stops it immediately.
 If a step is interrupted by an obstacle, the robot backtracks to its starting position.